BDC Hamburger Icon

 Factoring

 Like a merchant cash advance, invoice factoring technically isn’t a loan.
-Instead, the financier (or factor) purchases a portion of your accounts receivables.
+Instead, the financier (or factor) purchases a portion of your accounts receivable.
 Your business receives a cash payment, and the factor attempts to collect on the unpaid invoices.
 You may be subject to fees of 2% to 4.5% of the total invoice amount if an invoice goes unpaid.

 Working Capital Loan